gtziafas/DL-2020/README.md

 This is a repository created for the course Deep Learning.
 It is a place where students can ask for help with the projects or ask general questions to the TAs.

 Questions should be posted in the *issues* section.
 We use this approach so that anyone can benefit from an answered question.
-Before placing a new *issue*, please check that your problem is not already solved.
+Before placing a new *issue*, please check that your problem hasn't been solved before.

 Additionally, we will try to provide you with some useful tutorials and sample code that might help you with your projects, specially if this is your first time using deep learning frameworks.